thedumbtechguy/Fluxxan/README.md

 The dispatcher checks if states have changed before notifying listeners, but since it assumes state is immutable, you will need to override it's `hasStateChanged(State newState, State oldState)` method to provide your own functionality.
 By default, it uses, `return newState != oldState`.

+>The dispatcher allows us to provide the ability for a `Reducer` to wait for other reducers.
+This is an important feature in Flux not required in Redux.

 ####Fluxxan
 We provide you a coordinator to help manage the dispatcher.
 It's called `Fluxxan`.